 Another Zimmerman postcards, number 9827B2E says “This is a sample of the cards which we make to order from local photographs in hand colored work.
 Price in quantities of 500 of each subject, $6.50; in quantities of 1,000 of each subject, $9.00.
 Time required for deliver 3 weeks.

 Based on the number of publishers already providing post cards to central Nevada boom towns, it is likely the Nevada retailers ordered 500, rather than 1000 Zimmerman view cards.

-Based on different backs it is also likely Zimmerman received a second order for a selected number of the Goldfield black and white post cards.
+Based on post cards with different backs featuring the same views, it is also likely Zimmerman received a second order for a some of the Goldfield black and white post cards.

 Retailers, Photographers.
 Publishers?

 It is possible that Zimmerman was connected with two Goldfield business, the Allen Photo Company and the Polin Brothers.